aquasecurity/trivy/docs/misconfiguration/advanced/testing.md

     }
     ```

-To write tests for custom policies, you can refer to existing tests under [AppShield](https://github.com/aquasecurity/appshield).
+To write tests for custom policies, you can refer to existing tests under [AppShield][appshield].

 ## Go testing
-[Fanal](https://github.com/aquasecurity/fanal) which is a core library of Trivy can be imported as a Go library.
+[Fanal][fanal] which is a core library of Trivy can be imported as a Go library.
-You can scan config files in Go and test your custom policies using Go's testing methods, such as [table-driven tests](https://github.com/golang/go/wiki/TableDrivenTests).
+You can scan config files in Go and test your custom policies using Go's testing methods, such as [table-driven tests][table].
 This allows you to use the actual configuration file as input, making it easy to prepare test data and ensure that your custom policies work in practice.

 In particular, Dockerfile and HCL need to be converted to structural data as input, which may be different from the expected input format.